-Martin is an Associate Professor of Medicine at Concord Hospital Clinical School (part of the Sydney Medical School), Senior Director of the Renal and Metabolic Division in the George Institute and Head of the Renal Dept at Concord Repatriation and General Hospital.
-He is also Chair of the KHA-CARI Guidelines Steering Committee, the group that leads renal guideline development in Australia and New Zealand.
+Martin holds positions as Associate Professor, Faculty of Medicine, UNSW Sydney, Associate Professor of Medicine at Concord Hospital Clinical School (part of the Sydney Medical School), Director of the Renal and Metabolic Division in the George Institute and a clinical nephrologist in the Renal Dept. at Concord Repatriation and General Hospital.
+He works extensively in the ANZ Society of Nephrology in renal guidelines and clinical policy.

-Martin’s research interests include large scale clinical trials to explore ways to improve the outcomes of patients with kidney disease (especially in the setting of acute kidney injury), extending the follow up of such clinical trials to understand the long term effects of treatments, measurement of health systems and the means of applying research evidence into practice.
+Martin’s research interests include large scale clinical trials to explore ways to improve the outcomes of patients with kidney disease (esp. in the setting of acute kidney injury), extending the follow up of such clinical trials to understand the long-term effects of treatments, measurement of health systems and the means of applying research evidence into practice.

 Dr Muh Geot Wong

 Dr Wong is Renal Physician at the Royal North Shore hospital, Sydney, Australia.
-He is also a senior research fellow at the George Institute of Global Health and a senior clinical lecturer at the University of Sydney.
+He is also a senior research fellow at the George Institute of Global Health and holds a Senior Lecturer position, Faculty of Medicine, UNSW Sydney.
 His PhD entitled “Novel therapeutic options in models of nephropathy” was awarded in 2011.